The GRE® Biology Subject Test

 The Basics of the GRE Biology Subject Test

-The GRE Psychology Subject Test is a paper-and-pencil test consisting of approximately 200 multiple-choice questions.
+The GRE Biology Subject Test is a paper-and-pencil test consisting of approximately 200 multiple-choice questions.
 The test spans 2 hours and 50 minutes and questions fall into three areas:

 Cellular and Molecular Biology Questions (about 33% of questions) require knowledge of cellular structure and function, as well as molecular biology and genetics.